shahidkarimi/documents/coding_rules.md

    // Business log
 }
 ```
-Also, we can access doctor information from appointment model.
+Simlarly, we can access doctor information from appointment model.
 ```
 $appointment = Apointment::find(1);
 echo $appointment->doctor->name; // This will print doctor name of this appoinment